OpenOrienteering/mapper-manual/pages/toolbars.md

 #### ![ ](../mapper-images/tool-cut-hole.png) Cut free form hole {#cut_hole}
 H

 This tool cuts a hole into an area object.
-To do so, first select the object with the [point edit tool](#tool_edit_point), then click the cut free form hole tool.
+To do so, first select the object with the [edit objects tool](#tool_edit_point), then click the cut free form hole tool.
 Then simply draw the shape of the hole on the area as you would draw with the [draw path tool](#tool_draw_path).
 After finishing, the boundary of the hole may then be edited in the same way as any path.

 Apart from free form holes, the menu shown by clicking the arrow to the right of this tool offers variants to cut circular or rectangular holes.